Loving Someone Who Doesn’t Love You Back: Why It Hurts and How to Heal

 Why Your Brain Gets Hooked

-In a mutual relationship, that good feeling is consistent.
-You text, they text back.
+In a mutual relationship, that dopamine response is relatively steady.
+They text back.
 You spend time together.
-You feel connected.
-Your brain gets regular confirmation that this person is available and interested.
+There's consistent warmth and interest.
+Your brain registers that this person is available and connected to you, and the reward system settles into a pattern.

 You're in Love With the Potential